marcel-code/smart_tomAItoes/README.md

 # Adding losses
 Adding custom loss to the src.models.utils.losses.py file.
 Dynamic loading by changing name in config file.
 Make sure to implement a Class for your specific loss.

+# Adding Optimizer
+For using another optimizer than SGD, you have to add the according arguments to the .yaml file - same style as already with lr and momentum for SGD.
+Otherwise, the dynamic selection will fail.

 # Execute Training
 python train.py <Experimentname> --conf <path to config>